 What tools do SMBs need to conduct a workflow audit?

 You do not need expensive software to start.
 Most teams use a mix of spreadsheets, process mapping tools (like Lucidchart or Miro), and basic time-tracking apps.
-If you want to jump straight into automation, platforms like n8n, Zapier, or Make (credit-based, see their pricing) can help you prototype and test automations after you map your workflows.
+If you want to jump straight into automation, platforms like n8n, Zapier, or Make (credit-based; see their pricing pages) can help you prototype and test automations after you map your workflows.
 For CRM-centric processes, check HubSpot pricing for automation features bundled with their CRM.

 How should we involve our team in the audit?